Facilities

 The Sustainability Center is planted with native species and each plant is marked for reference.
 Mulch has been spread throughout the yard to capture valuable runoff from rain events to help return it to the aquifer.
 Rain barrels capture water from the roof which can be used during dry days to water the landscape.

-SMC Bond Measure Building Projects are to be designed to meet the US Green Building Council’s Green Building Program.
-The LEED (Leadership in Energy and Environmental Design) rating system is a widely recognized national and international benchmark for design, construction and operation of high performance buildings.
+SMC Bond Measure Building Projects are to be designed to meet the LEED (Leadership in Energy and Environmental Design) rating system, a widely recognized national and international benchmark for design, construction and operation of high performance buildings.
 The LEED rating system provides a measurable way to incorporate sustainable design into the built environment.

 Some of the distinguishing characteristics and features of a LEED building include: